LaurentAjdnik/mcproxy/README.md

 # Identifiers

-By default, MCProxy exposes all the resources/prompts/tools of the MCP Servers it connects to, using the same identifiers.
+By default, MCProxy exposes all the resources/prompts/tools of the MCP Servers it connects to, using the same identifiers (names, URIs...).
 These identifiers can be renamed (see Features below).

 # Configuration